yl-1993/hfsoftmax/README.md

 ## Parameter Sever
 Parameter server is decoupled with PyTorch.
 A client is developed to communicate with the server.
-Other platforms can integrate the parameter server via the communication API .
+Other platforms can integrate the parameter server via the communication API.
 Currently, it only supports syncronized SGD updater.

 ## Evaluation